WistfulHopes/ArcSystemWorksShaderMalt/README.md

 # ArcSystemWorksShaderMalt
 A set of BlenderMalt shaders that replicate ArcSystemWorks shaders.
-Currently, only Guilty Gear -Strive- is supported.
+All released 3D ArcSys games are supported.

 BlenderMalt is obviously required to use this.
 Get it from here: https://github.com/bnpr/Malt/